2008 Civic New Car Test Drive

-The LX coupe ($16,760) and sedan ($16,960) includes air conditioning; power mirrors; keyless remote and central locking; cruise control with steering wheel-mounted controls; a center console with sliding armrest; overhead map lights; a 160-watt, AM/FM/CD stereo with MP3 and WMA playback, an auxiliary input jack and speed-sensitive auto-volume control; front passenger seatback-mounted magazine pocket; and floor mats.
-The coupe has a rear seat walk-in feature that remembers the front passenger seat's setting.
-Tires grow to P205/55R16 on full-capped steel wheels.
+The Civic LX coupe ($16,760) and sedan ($16,960) add air conditioning; cruise control with steering-wheel-mounted controls; power door locks with keyless entry; center console with sliding armrest; overhead map lights; and express up/down for the driver's power window; P205/55R16 tires on steel wheels with covers.
+The sedan gets a four-speaker, 160-watt AM/FM/CD audio with MP3/WMA capability and auxiliary input jack.
+The coupe has six speakers and a rear-seat walk-in feature that remembers the front passenger seat's setting.

-The Hybrid sedan ($22,600) adds to the LX's features automatic climate control, a roof-mounted radio antenna, a rear decklid spoiler and hybrid-pertinent digital data displays.
-The Hybrid is available with the navigation system and XM Satellite Radio ($24,350).
+The Civic Hybrid sedan ($22,600) features a continuously variable automatic transmission (CVT), automatic climate control, a roof-mounted radio antenna, a rear decklid spoiler, and hybrid-pertinent digital data displays.
+The Hybrid is also available with the navigation system and XM Satellite Radio ($24,350).

 - Fastest-depreciating cars in the United States